 How to Start a Lead Generation Program?

 How do you try to generate leads?
 Do you still send a mailing to potential customers and then wait for the customers to arrive?
 That probably does not yield much.
+Lead Generation is the process you will get your targeted customers.

-Which ways are most effective for lead generation?
+Which ways are most effective for Lead Generation?

 Lead generation can be done in a much more effective way.
 Every day more channels are created on which you can generate leads.
 But how do you see the forest through the trees, and which methods are most effective?